yousefkotp/Egyptian-Arabic-ASR-and-Diarization/README.md

 ```
 For more information, use `inference.py -h`.

-## Result Model
-The model can be found on the following [Kaggle Dataset](https://www.kaggle.com/datasets/youseflol2/checkpoint-195) where you can download the model and use it for inference.
-It is found exactly in `/kaggle/input/checkpoint-195/AIC-ASR/8rb7wmry/checkpoints/epoch=195-step=23991.ckpt` path.

-## Example Usage for Other Funcionalities
+## Example Usage for Other Functionalities

 ### Generate Speaker Embeddings
 ```bash